 “Dr. Goldstein is a gifted clinical leader and has a thorough understanding of the complex needs of our cardiac and LVAD patients,” said Ricci.
 “She has also taken a leadership role in expanding high quality programs including The Gawlicki Family Chronic Obstructive Pulmonary Disease (COPD) Disease Management Program, supported by The Gawlicki Family Foundation.”
 The COPD program is a multidisciplinary system employing unique exercises and education to enable patients affected by COPD to reach a maximum level of independence and function in the community.

-Goldstein joined HSC in 2003 and has served as the Medical Director of HSC’s Hartford Satellite Unit and as Outpatient Pulmonary Medicine Clinical Specialist at Hospital for Special Care.
+Goldstein joined HFSC in 2003 and has served as the Medical Director of HFSC’s Hartford Satellite Unit and as Outpatient Pulmonary Medicine Clinical Specialist at Hospital for Special Care.
 She has also provided clinical leadership for inpatient and outpatient pulmonary disease management including specialized respiratory services supporting patients who are striving to regain, or maintain their functional ability while dealing with complications from heart failure.

 Goldstein received her BS in Psychology from Georgetown University and her MD from St. George’s University School of Medicine.
 She is board certified in Pulmonary Medicine, Hyperbaric Medicine and a certification from the American Board of Sleep Medicine.
 She completed postgraduate training as an Internal Medicine Resident at the University of Connecticut Health Center, a Fellow in Pulmonary Medicine at Norwalk Hospital/Yale University School of Medicine and a Fellow in Critical Care Medicine at the Yale University School of Medicine.